lodigic/WavePaint/README.md

 ### Important Note

-⚠️ **The web application code of WavePaint (https://www.wavepaint.net/) is NOT open source.** This repository is specifically for:
+ **The web application code of WavePaint (https://www.wavepaint.net/) is not open source.** This repository is specifically for:

 - 📚 Open source examples and tutorials
 - 🐛 Issue tracking and feature requests